joelbyler/intro_to_rails_on_cloud9/commit_changes_to_the_git_repo.md

-# Add The Project To A Git Repo
+# Commit Your Latest Changes To A Git Repo

 ## Goals
 * Commit your recent changes to the git repository